nitzano/semantic-release-github-milestones/README.md

 ## Highlights

-*  Shows a summary information of matching [GitHub milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)
+*  Shows a summary information of matching [GitHub milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) when releasing

 ### Future versions

-* Verifies all issues are closed on matching milestone before releasing a new version.
+* Appends milestone data to Github Releases
-* Appends milestone data to releases (FUTURE VERSION)
+* Automatically closes milestones when releasing
-* Automatically closes milestone when a release with the same name is deployed (FUTURE VERSION)
+* Can protect releasing only milestones with no closed issues
 ## Examples

 ### Milestone with open issues